HFG43/hello_world_back_end/README.md

 # About <a name="about-project"></a>

-**"Final Capstone Back-End"** is an API designed to host various gastronomic experiences, user records, and user reservations for different experiences.
-The allowed actions in this app are to create a new user, create, delete, and get reservations as well as get experiences.
-It was designed in Ruby on Rails and PostgreSQL.
+**"Hello World Back-End"** is an API created to generate Random Greeting messages.
+A project design to practice generating a Project with two apps.

 ---